A war of traditional art vs digital art has been long waging since digital art has come into existence?

 On the other hand, anything made without the use of technology is a traditional art.
 Painting on canvas, sculpting, sketching, craft, and many other art forms fall into this category.

-Here are two major differences between traditional art vs digital art:
+Here are two major differences between traditional and digital art:

 It is made using a real medium like paper, canvas, paints, sand, or clay.
-Look around and anything you see can be used to make traditional art.
+Look around; any surface that you see can be used to make traditional art.

 It is created using technology and is totally virtual.
 This means that you can create and view it only digitally (on screens).

-Creating traditional art can take a lot of time, but as a result, you get a unique kind of artwork.
+Creating traditional art can take a lot of time, but the result?
+A unique piece of artwork.
 However, you’ll need a lot of supplies in the first place to start.

-Digital art is fast to create and doesn’t need a handbag of stuff.
+Digital art is fast to create and doesn’t need a buttload of stuff

 Okay, it’s not exactly fast.
 But, you can expect to make art in less time as compared to the traditional one.

-Plus you can make digital art on your phone, tablet, laptop, or computer.
+Plus you can make digital art on your phone, tablet, laptop, or computer, literally anywhere!.

 I guess now you know the basic difference between digital vs traditional art.
 Now let’s see what each of these art types has to offer to humanity.